samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ## What is *Explainable Machine Learning*?

 Machine learning models generally learn from large sets of data - learning patterns between aspects of the data and some outcome of interest.
-In our use case the data contains a range of *features' about the patient, such as their age, sex, a breakdown of their stroke symptoms, etc. And the machine learning models learns the relationship between those features and the *target* that we would like to predict - that is whether the patient receives thrombolysis or not.
+In our use case the data contains a range of *features* about the patient, such as their age, sex, a breakdown of their stroke symptoms, etc. And the machine learning models learns the relationship between those features and the *target* that we would like to predict - that is whether the patient receives thrombolysis or not.

 A high level diagram of our machine learning is shown in {numref}`Figure {number} <high_level_md>`.